amalgamm/zabbix_tg_bot/README.md

-MTT GMS group zabbix bot
+Zabbix alert bot for telegram